-Ireland can trace its sacred sites way back beyond the Pharaohs of Egypt and the Pyramids with built evidence in form of burial mounds like this one here at Newgrange.
-Which is aligned to the Winter Solstice on the 21st of December when the first rays of the rising sun follow the spiral patterns and symbols in the stones to illuminate the burial chamber at the back of the tomb.
-5000 years later this perfect alignment constructed by the Celtic astronomers is still working and draws visitors from all over the world to witness the event each year.
-No one knows for sure the purpose of Newgrange, solar observatory, burial chamber and it is only one of 1000’s scattered throughout Ireland.
-Whatever their purpose, oral legends about Druids and Celtic God and Goddesses were absorbed by Christianity with many of the finest churches, abbeys and monastic sites in Ireland having pagan origins.
+Ireland can trace its sacred sites way back beyond the Pharaohs of Egypt and the Pyramids with built evidence in form of burial mounds like the one here at Newgrange.
+Which is aligned to the Winter Solstice on the 21st of December when the first rays of the rising sun track the spiral patterns and symbols on the stones to illuminate the burial chamber at the back of the tomb.
+This perfect alignment constructed by our Celtic astronomers some 5000 years agp is still working and draws visitors from all over the world to witness the event each year.
+No one knows for sure the purpose of Newgrange, whether it was a solar observatory or a burial site or both, but it is only one of 1000s throughout Ireland.
+Whatever their purpose, oral legends about Druids and Celtic Gods and Goddesses were absorbed by Christianity with many of the finest churches, abbeys and monastic sites in Ireland having pagan origins.

 The 10 Best Sacred Places in Ireland are...